29jm/29jm.github.io/_posts/2020-12-15-porting-doom.markdown

 ---

 ![Doom running on SnowflakeOS](/assets/doom.jpg){: class="thumbnail" title="The Doomslayer has awoken"}
 Some things in life are inevitable.
 The passing of seasons, the fall of empires, and the porting of Doom to random platforms.
-In this post, we'll investigate the latter phenomenon, and how it came to happen in SnowflakeOS.
+In this post, we'll investigate this last phenomenon, and how it came to happen in SnowflakeOS.

 ## Doooom

 "Why doom?", no one asks?
 Because doom's awesome, that's why.
 Everyone, once in a while, feels like annihilating truckloads of demons with their bare hands or bare chainsaws.
 Don't they?
-I have a slight preference for the more recent Doom games{% anecdote n|not having experienced the firsts when they came out %} myself, but first things first, eh.
+Yes, yes they do.
+I have a slight preference for the more recent Doom games{% anecdote 1|not having experienced the firsts when they came out %} myself, but first things first, eh.
-Doom's code is surprisingly self-sufficient, requiring mostly just{% anecdote n|this was not trivial :/ %} a working libc, but being a relatively big program, it's a perfect stress test for any platform.
+Doom's code is surprisingly self-sufficient, requiring mostly just{% anecdote 2|this was not trivial :/ %} a working libc, but being a relatively big program, it's a perfect stress test for any platform.
 Running doom is proof of being able to run awesomeness.

 Last time I tried porting doom (to be precise, [doomgeneric][dg]), I admitted defeat, promising myself I'd get back at it with better tools.
 So, what did it take?
 Simple things:
-+ loading a larger file system: /u/TheMonax pointed out a simple fix for a stupidity of mine that limited the size of grub modules I could load, fixed in [7d94942](https://github.com/29jm/SnowflakeOS/commit/7d9494271329675e5f13a378012c58b301199cbd)
++ loading a larger file system: /u/TheMonax pointed out a simple fix for a stupidity of mine that limited the size of grub modules I could load, fixed [here](https://github.com/29jm/SnowflakeOS/commit/7d9494271329675e5f13a378012c58b301199cbd)
-+ making static variables part of userspace executables, aka `PROGBITS`: this way, the kernel doesn't need to guess how much memory the program needs for its globals and statics, it's all accounted for in the program size; changed in [889b92c](https://github.com/29jm/SnowflakeOS/commit/889b92c82311bb996428a2a6a5ef078d7b31953e)
++ making static variables part of userspace executables, aka `PROGBITS`: this way, the kernel doesn't need to guess how much memory the program needs for its globals and statics, it's all accounted for in the program size{% anecdote 3|of course, an ELF loader would be the better fix %}; changed in [this commit](https://github.com/29jm/SnowflakeOS/commit/889b92c82311bb996428a2a6a5ef078d7b31953e)
-+ support for command line arguments: doom could have run without, but I wanted those anyway, added in [88ecc9a](https://github.com/29jm/SnowflakeOS/commit/88ecc9ad0d5f865b07472ad3bd12f8f6665edab9)
++ support for command line arguments: doom could have run without, but I wanted those anyway, added [here](https://github.com/29jm/SnowflakeOS/commit/88ecc9ad0d5f865b07472ad3bd12f8f6665edab9)
 + many file-related functions: `chdir`, `remove`, `rename`, `ftell`/`fseek`, `fflush`, `stat`... added in various commits all over the place
-+ string formatting functions: `sprintf` & co, which I added by porting [stb_printf][stb] in [3b55ee5](https://github.com/29jm/SnowflakeOS/commit/3b55ee5bd97c606feb61457edd9bc0cdba67cc61)
++ string formatting functions: `sprintf` & co, which I added by porting [stb_printf][stb] in [this commit](https://github.com/29jm/SnowflakeOS/commit/3b55ee5bd97c606feb61457edd9bc0cdba67cc61)
-+ fewer bugs: one caused a buffer overflow in the ext2 driver when reading a file at an offset ([aa3ca50](https://github.com/29jm/SnowflakeOS/commit/aa3ca5024a965d7195eba1203d04a2e1877cfb37)), another was in `strncpy`, in [ad444d3](https://github.com/29jm/SnowflakeOS/commit/ad444d3dec854d737e44df26ab18fb5edd7a955a)...
++ fewer bugs: one caused a buffer overflow in the ext2 driver when reading a file at an offset, fixed ([here](https://github.com/29jm/SnowflakeOS/commit/aa3ca5024a965d7195eba1203d04a2e1877cfb37)), another was in `strncpy`{% anecdote 4|egregious, I know %}, fixed in [this commit](https://github.com/29jm/SnowflakeOS/commit/ad444d3dec854d737e44df26ab18fb5edd7a955a)...
-+ working 64-bit arithmetic: simple things like 64-bit division is compiled by gcc as a call to `__divdi3(int64_t a, int64_t b)`, which I had at first implemented as... `return a / b`, which did not quite work out. gcc provides an implementation in libgcc, but this time I decided I'd rather have the source for those, and included [arith64][arith64] in [92e21ab](https://github.com/29jm/SnowflakeOS/commit/92e21abe8246b15ab6d33a4d2f996032a6b5696e).
++ working 64-bit arithmetic: simple things like 64-bit division is compiled by gcc as a call to `__divdi3(int64_t a, int64_t b)`, which I had at first implemented as... `return a / b`, which did not quite work out. gcc provides an implementation in libgcc, but this time I decided I'd rather have the source for those{% anecdote 5|probably a bad idea %}, and included [arith64][arith64] [there](https://github.com/29jm/SnowflakeOS/commit/92e21abe8246b15ab6d33a4d2f996032a6b5696e).

 Once everything's there, all that's left to do is make small adjustments to the Makefile so that doom gets linked with the same linker script and assembly prologue as the other apps, and voilà!